Last Updated on

 Memphis and its Necropolis: the Pyramid Fields from Giza to Dahshur is a cultural site inscribed into the list of UNESCO World Heritage Sites in Egypt in 1979.
 The secular structure and burial site is not just a popular tourist attraction, it is also an important cultural site that shaped the history of this country.
 The Pyramids have earned universal recognition for its exception construction methods.
 In addition, it also represents an important civilization that is deeply embedded in Egypt’s history.

 Memphis is the capital of the Old Kingdom of Egypt.
-It was founded in 3100 BC and served as capital until 2200 BC.
+It was founded in 3100 BC and served as the capital until 2200 BC.
 Memphis and its ruins are located south of Cairo and on the western bank of Nile River.
 Among these ruins are temples, pyramids, rock tombs, and other funerary monuments.

 How to Get Here